 Dr. Solberg is a world-renowned Novalis® radiosurgery expert and has been deeply involved in the application and development of this technology since its first installation at UCLA more than 18 years ago.
-He is one of our most sophisticated and experienced medical physics advocate and has dedicated himself to both the advancement of clinical capabilities and the education of Novalis Circle members worldwide.
+He is one of our most sophisticated and experienced medical physics advocates and has dedicated himself to both the advancement of clinical capabilities and the education of Novalis Circle members worldwide.
 He has more than 25 years of experience in stereotactic radiosurgery – having participated in his first patient treatment in 1990.

 “Novalis Certified is a dedicated accreditation program for SRS and SBRT, with which an institution can demonstrate their commitment to the highest levels of quality and safety and promote a culture of excellence”

-Dr. Solberg’s clinical and research focus include stereotactic radiosurgery, stereotactic body radiation therapy, proton therapy and platforms and tools for analysis of large data sets.
+Dr. Solberg’s clinical and research focus include stereotactic radiosurgery, stereotactic body radiation therapy, proton therapy and platforms and tools for analysis of large datasets.

 1985 B.A., Physics and Mathematics, Augsburg College, USA

 1988 M.S., Physics, University of California, Davis, USA

 1996 PhD, Biomedical Physics, University of California, Los Angeles, USA